 Magnetic card readers to mobile phones: Card cloning gang busted

-Mumbai, Jan 09: Police have arrested four members of a gang involved in cloning of debit, credit cards and withdrawing money from the car holders' bank accounts, an official said.
+Mumbai, Jan 09: Police have arrested four members of a gang involved in the cloning of debit, credit cards and withdrawing money from the card holders' bank accounts, an official said.

-Acting on a specific-tip off, Unit 8 of the Mumbai Crime Branch laid a trap at an ICICI Bank ATM centre on Andheri-Kurla Road and arrested the four who were in a car, the official said.
+Acting on a specific tip-off, Unit 8 of the Mumbai Crime Branch laid a trap at an ICICI Bank ATM centre on Andheri-Kurla Road and arrested the four who were in a car, the official said.

 The accused were identified as Ritesh Agrawal (27), Haider Shaikh (23), Rajesh Gouda (35) and Umesh Lokare (25), he said.